 A total of 52 episodes were produced for syndication.

-Hootenanny was a folk music show from April 6, 1963 to September 12, 1964.
+Hootenanny was a syndicated folk music show that premiered on April 6, 1963, and expanded to an hour on September 21, 1963.
+The host was Jack Linkletter, Art Linkletter’s son.
 It was broadcast on Saturday nights on ABC and taped from various college campuses.
 The show honored the blacklist of the 1950s, in particular with regard to Pete Seeger, so many figures from the Greenwich Village folk scene did not appear, including Joan Baez.
 The powers that be relented and said that Seeger could perform, but only if he signed a loyalty oath.
 Which was ridiculous, since that’s why he was on the blacklist to begin with.
 Seeger, Baez, Peter Paul & Mary, and other big names did not appear, and soon the Beatles put the kibosh on the folk music genre.
-The host was Jack Linkletter, Art Linkletter’s son.
+The last show was September 12, 1964.

 Hullabaloo was a big time rock ‘n’ roll show that mixed adult schmaltz with great rock performers.
 It was widely known for its frenetic dancers, including go-go dancer extraordinaire, Lada Edmund, Jr. The show went on the air on January 12, 1965 on NBC (Channel 5).
 It was on Tuesday nights until September 1965 when it moved to Monday nights.
 The last show was August 29, 1966.